chromium/chromium/docs/updater/functional_spec.md

 whatever changes they like on the system, so is outside the threat model.

 #### Telemetry
-A ping with the value `kEventAppCommandBegin` = `40` is sent if usagestats are enabled when an app command is launched.
+A ping with the value `kEventAppCommandComplete` = `41` is sent if usagestats are enabled after an app command completes execution.

 ### Policy Status API
 The feature allows Chrome and other applications to query the policies that are